odubno/instagram-analyzer/README.md

 {% endblock %}
 ```

-The form will display the form field for entry and a placeholder to indicate to the end user what should be entered - a hashtag, in our case.
-The user input will then be pulled into the Python script and used when we hit the API.
+The form will display the form field for entry and a placeholder to indicate to the end user what to enter - a hashtag, in our case.
+The user input will then enter the hashtag.
+Then the Python script that we will pull in from our IPython Notebook will be used to pull the data from Instagram and run the analysis.

 ***instagram_analyzer.html***